NeuroDataDesign/tealeaf/book-reports/sporf.md

 ## High-level points

 - Decision forests (ensembles of decision trees) work well in many scenarios
 - Trees usually recursively split the input space with boundaries parallel to the input axes.
-Whenever classes are not seperable along any single dimension, decision boundaries become more complicated.
+Whenever classes are not seperable along any single dimension, decision boundaries become more complicated (see [taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry#/media/File:Manhattan_distance.svg)).
 - "Oblique" ensembles address this problem by splitting on linear combinations of features
 - SPORF adapts RF by splitting data along linear combinations of a small number of features